bpowers/bpowers.github.com/_posts/2013-01-05-optimizing-real-world-go.md

 quickly produce production-quality code with awesome auto-generated docs.
 On top of that it provides easy, built-in tools for profiling, making optimization (even more) fun.

+UPDATE: I edited the part where I tried to claim that the Go standard library didn't have anything that worked like `splitSpaces`.
+`bytes.Fields` does indeed already exist, as [pointed out](http://news.ycombinator.com/item?id=5019907) on Hacker News.
+I would still have come to the same conclusion - bytes.Fields is much slower than my final `splitSpaces` function due to its use of unicode.IsSpace (.249 seconds runtime vs .158, currently).